DozedCupboard/DozedCupboard/Candy Analysis/README.md

 - A popular chocolate option: Twix
 - A popular fruity option: Starburst

-These candy's where the highest in there groups after filtering for "winpercent" in tableu.
+These candy's were the highest in there groups after filtering for "winpercent" in tableu.